Elmanderrr/form-generator/README.md

 #Usage
 	in terminal - nodejs server.js
 	>> http://localhost:3000/
-	Use Form constructor with your custom props for getting Form object with some public methods.
+	<div>Use Form constructor with your custom props for getting <br /> Form object with some public methods.</div>
 	var yourForm = new Form(yourprops);

 #Example: